-Keep a new component to be installed in its anti-static packaging as long as possible before you do the installation.

-6. Remove the knockouts from the bottom or top of the unit (as selected in Step 1 above).
+- >>> Keep a new component to be installed in its anti-static packaging as long as possible before you do the installation. - >>> Hold ESDS components by the edges.
+Do not touch the circuitry. - 6.
+Remove the knockouts from the bottom or top of the unit (as selected in Step 1 above).
 Put a small screwdriver into the groove and hit it with force with a hammer.